Skip to main content

 Strongest Asset: Best Free Option

 Pros: RingCentral boasts HD audio & video calling.
-Their free option can host up to 100 participants for as long as 24 hours.
+Their basic option can host up to 100 participants for as long as 24 hours.
 No download is required and you can store meeting recordings in the cloud for up to 7 days.

 Cons: The mobile app for RingCentral can experience connectivity issues and limited functionality.
 To gain full functionality, participants need to download the software.